dnsimple/dnsimple-java/CONTRIBUTING.md

 The project includes an [ASDF](https://github.com/asdf-vm/asdf) `.tool-versions` file to set up the JVM required to work on the project.

-You can install the required version of Java executing `asdf install` at the root directory of the project.
+You can install the required version of Java executing `asdf install` at the project's root directory.

 #### 3. Build and test